drug-design/course/docs/chapters/structure-based-design-case-studies.md

     ![](https://media.drugdesign.org/course/structure-based-design-case-studies/egft_8_11_2_1_f2.png){: loading=lazy }
 ### What is the Correct Solution?

-The dispute is not yet resolved.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/what-is-correct-solution-c4f75658'><i class='fa fa-play' aria-hidden='true'></i></button>The dispute is not yet resolved.
 In principle, there are three possibilities.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer